Here are answers to questions about the yurt, bell tents, lodges and pods at Back of Beyond Touring Park, what to bring and making a booking.

 If you’d like friends to visit you during the day, please ask at Reception.
-There may be a small fee if they want to spend a whole day at the Park, and there may be times when we have to limit the number of additional guests in the park.
+There is a small fee if they want to spend a whole day here, and there may be times when we have to limit the number of additional guests in the park.

 What bedding is provided and what do I need to bring?

-In the furnished glamping units, we provide a fully sprung mattress, two pillows and cushions, and a 10.5 tog double duvet.
+In the furnished glamping units, we provide a fully sprung mattress.

 Even when we’re lucky with the weather, it can get chilly when the sun goes down, so please make sure you’ll be cosy at night.

 What else should I bring besides bedding and towels?

 The most useful items are tea towels, dish-cloths, bin bags, washing up liquid, etc. and, of course, the food, drink, tea bags and coffee you like.
 A torch is also handy for walking through the park at night.